sonertari/SSLproxy/README.md

 #### Supported protocols

-SSLproxy supports plain TCP, plain SSL, HTTP, HTTPS, POP3, POP3S, SMTP, and SMTPS connections over both IPv4 and IPv6.
+SSLproxy supports plain TCP, plain SSL, HTTP, HTTPS, HTTP/2, HTTP/3 (QUIC), POP3, POP3S, SMTP, and SMTPS connections over both IPv4 and IPv6.
 It also has the ability to dynamically upgrade plain TCP to SSL in order to generically support SMTP STARTTLS and similar upgrade mechanisms.
 Depending on the version of OpenSSL, SSLproxy supports SSL 3.0, TLS 1.0, TLS 1.1, TLS 1.2, and TLS 1.3, and optionally SSL 2.0 as well.
 SSLproxy supports Server Name Indication (SNI), but not Encrypted SNI in TLS 1.3.
 It is able to work with RSA, DSA and ECDSA keys and DHE and ECDHE cipher suites.

+SSLproxy supports ALPN negotiation during SSL/TLS handshake to upgrade HTTPS to HTTP/2 or to select HTTP/3 with QUIC.

+UDP is supported with QUIC only.
+The RewriteAltSvcPort option can be used to rewrite the UDP port number advertised in Alt-Svc headers for upgrade to HTTP/3 (QUIC).

+Divert mode is not supported with HTTP/2 and HTTP/3 (QUIC).

+Note that HTTP/3 support in SSLproxy requires very recent versions of OpenSSL, ngtcp2, and nghttp3 libraries.

 The following features of SSLproxy are IPv4 only: